kevpfowler/GetCleanData/Codebook.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 The zip file is downloaded to the local working directory and unzipped, which results in the subdirectory *"UCI HAR Dataset"*.
-The R script developed to tidy and analyze the data assumes this directory is present in the R working directory.

 ###Notes on the original (raw) data
 The raw data in the *UCI HAR Dataset* is spread over multiple files.
 The